ethereum/go-ethereum/README.md

 $ make tomo
 ```

-Alternatively, you could quickly download pre-complied binary on our [github release page](https://github.com/tomochain/tomochain/releases)
+Alternatively, you could quickly download our pre-complied binary from our [github release page](https://github.com/tomochain/tomochain/releases)

 ## Running tomo

 ### Running a tomo masternode

-Please refer to the [official documentation](https://docs.tomochain.com/get-started/run-node/) on how to run a node if you goal is to run a masternode.
+Please refer to the [official documentation](https://docs.tomochain.com/get-started/run-node/) on how to run a node if your goal is to run a masternode.
 The recommanded ways of running a node and applying to become a masternode are explained in detail there.

 ### Attaching to the Tomochain test network

 We published our test network 2.0 with full implementation of PoSV consensus at https://stats.testnet.tomochain.com.
-If you'd like to experiment with smart contracts creation and DApps, you might be interested in giving it a try on our Testnet.
+If you'd like to experiment with smart contract creation and DApps, you might be interested to give these a try on our Testnet.

 In order to connect to one of the masternodes on the Testnet, just run the command below: